pietronromano/github-actions/README.md

 # github-actions

 - Combined "Uber" repo of all github-actions tests.
-- To try a section's workflows, move its .github/workflows folder to the root of the "Uber" repo
+- To try a section's workflows
+    - Move its .github/workflows folder to the root of the "Uber" repo
+    - Set the Environment variables and secrets as needed